-When the Stained Glass Production telenovela hit the airwaves in 2015, one of its major cast members was Masoja Msiza who essayed the role of the villainous crime lord, Nkunzi Mhlongo.
-The rare acting prowess displayed by Masoja on set led fans to ask questions about his true identity.
+Masoja Msiza (born October 5, 1964) is a 58-year-old South African actor who hit stardom with his role as the villainous crime lord, Nkunzi Mhlongo, in Uzalo.
+The rare acting prowess displayed by Masoja on set led fans to ask questions about his true identity, which further thrust him to fame.

-The Uzalo star is a South African actor born in the Kwa-Thema area of the country.
-He tried forging a career in different fields but his passion for the performing arts saw his debut in the movie industry.
-The movie icon started in minor roles but hit his big break on the set of Uzalo.
-To date, he has recorded a plethora of roles in different productions – both in the movies and TV.
+The Uzalo star had initially tried forging a career in different fields, but his passion for the performing arts always drew him back to the movies until he scored his first role.
+To date, he has recorded many roles in different productions – both in the movies and on TV.
 Away from acting roles, the Uzalo star has shown competence in other fields such as music, poetry, writing, and many more.

 Masoja Msiza Is A Child Of The 60s